Gravitating vortices with positive curvature: A priori estimates and Closedness

 \subsection{Cheeger-Gromov convergence for gravitating vortices}

 Let us take a sequence $(\omega_n, h_n)$ of solutions of the gravitating vortex equations with coupling constant

 and fixed volume $\Vol_{\omega_n} = 2\pi$.
 Let $(\eta_n, g_n, \Phi_n)$ be the corresponding solution to Riemannian gravitating vortex equations \eqref{eq:RGV}.
 Our next goal is to construct a limiting solution $(g_\infty',\eta_\infty',\Phi_\infty')$ of \eqref{eq:RGV}, as we approach the boundary of our continuity path \eqref{eq:continuitypath}.
 In this section, we start by constructing a limiting metric $k'_\infty$ which, as we will see in Section \ref{subsec:close}, is related to $g_\infty'$ by conformal rescaling.
 Firstly, let us study the compactness of the family $g_n$ by using the \emph{a priori} estimates proved in Section \ref{subsec:apriori}.
 Let $k_n=e^{2\alpha_n \Phi_n} g_n$ be the auxilliary Riemannian metric, for which the curvature and covariant derivative of the curvature are uniformly bounded by Lemma \ref{lem:curvature-derivative-estimate}.
-Without further explanation, for the simplicity of the statements, any of the convergence below is subsequential convergence.
+For the remainder of this section, convergence refers to subsequential convergence, unless specified otherwise.

 \begin{lemma} By Cheeger-Gromov compactness, there exist a sequence of diffeomorphisms $\varphi_n$ on $S^2$ such that $\varphi_n ^{*} k_n \rightarrow \tilde k_\infty$ in $C^{2,\beta}$ as tensors as $n \to \infty$. \end{lemma}